 Average deployment cost for fiber optic cable network is around 25,000 Canadian dollars.
-Today, all aspects of the economy from agriculture to education to manufacturing requires high speed connectivity.
+Today, all aspects of the economy from agriculture to education to manufacturing requires high-speed connectivity.
 Broadband is becoming more like utility and many countries have considered broadband as an essential right of every citizen.
-Yet in many countries and also in Canada, there is not government initiative to build nationwide fiber optic project.
+Yet in many countries and also in Canada, there is no government initiative to build a nationwide fiber optic project.

 SWIFT will use funds from the federal and provincial governments as an incentive for the private sector to establish fiber optic infrastructure in locations where they don’t get a real return on investment.
 The private sector will pay royalties back to SWIFT, which will use that pot of capital to encourage additional investments in fiber optics.
 The project was initiated by the Western Ontario Wardens’ Caucus, a non-profit organization comprising the heads of the council from 15 rural municipalities.
 Partnering in the initiative is the Southwest Economic Alliance, with representation from counties and cities, schools, the private and public sectors.
 The network will cost about $243 million, with organizers seeking $81 million each from the federal and provincial governments.

 TE and Orange Data Agree on Bit-Stream Access